mahantesh-ais/patches/README.md

 Everything is set-up now :), need to start the guest to see xen and blktap3 in action.

 PV guest:
-	Download pv_guests/ to your working directory, (you can also download the image files from pv_images/ if you don't have one), update the jessie-pv.cfg file with correct attributes for different parameters and run `xl create jessie-pv.cfg`.
+	Download pv_guests/ to your working directory, (you can also download the image files from "pv_images" repository if you don't have one), update the jessie-pv.cfg file with correct attributes for different parameters and run `xl create jessie-pv.cfg`.
 This should initiate creation of jessie-pv guest.

 HVM guest:
 	Will be updated soon...